hphelion/documentation/vpn-quickstart.md

 For more details on the Nova and Neutron commands please see the [HP Cloud Networking](https://docs.hpcloud.com/api/v13/networking/) and [Compute](https://docs.hpcloud.com/api/v13/compute/) API specifications.

-### Activate the compute service in HP Public Cloud ### {#compute}
+### Activate the compute service in HP Cloud ### {#compute}

 If you have not previously created an account and activated the compute service please sign up at [http://hpcloud.com](http://hpcloud.com).
-Once you activate the compute service, you can start creating your VPC VPN.
+Once you activate the compute service, you need to install the [compute](https://docs.hpcloud.com/api/v13/compute/) and [networking](https://docs.hpcloud.com/api/v13/networking/) clients or the [CLI](http://docs.hpcloud.com/cli/unix/network).

 ### Set up the private network ### {#gtwy}